MohoWu/shiny.shadcn/README.md

 # shiny.shadcn

-An R package that ports the [shadcn UI](https://ui.shadcn.com/) library to R Shiny, bringing beautiful, customizable, and accessible UI components to your Shiny applications.
+This is a proof of concept that modern JavaScript UI libraries like [shadcn UI](https://ui.shadcn.com/) can be ported to the R Shiny framework, bringing beautiful, customizable, and accessible UI components to your Shiny applications.

 ## Overview